 Deadlock-free LLM agent coordination

 ZipperGen is a Python DSL and runtime for structured multi-agent LLM coordination.
 You write a single global protocol describing what messages flow between which agents and who owns each decision.
-ZipperGen projects it onto each agent and runs them concurrently — with deadlock-freedom guaranteed by construction.
+ZipperGen projects it onto each agent and runs them concurrently, with deadlock-freedom guaranteed by construction.
+The guarantees are formally established in our paper.

 Quick start